RyanPrintup/chippy/README.md

 # Chippy
-A CHIP-8 emulator written in C++ using SDL and OpenGL
+A CHIP-8 emulator written in C++ using SDL.